-T*Camp: An InterCampus Retreat for Trans/Genderqueer & Gender Questioning Students
+T-Camp: An InterCampus Retreat for Transgender, Nonbinary, & Gender Questioning Students

-SoCal T*Camp costs $150/student.
+SoCal T-Camp costs $165/student.
 Staff will assist with finding funding through student government grants, departmental funds, and scholarships.
-For example, the UC Riverside LGBT Resource Center will cover the cost of SoCal T*Camp for UCR students accepted to attend.
+For example, the UC Riverside LGBT Resource Center will cover the cost of SoCal T-Camp for UCR students accepted to attend.

-T*Camp is an intercampus retreat to explore gender identity and expression and to engage in dialogue with our peers.
-This event is specifically for students who are transgender, genderqueer, or gender questioning (TGQQ).
-Retreat facilitators include transgender and genderqueer community members, as well as campus LGBT resource professionals.
-We encourage you to apply for T*Camp if:
+T-Camp is an intercampus retreat to explore gender identity and expression and to engage in dialogue with our peers.
+This event is specifically for students who are transgender, nonbinary, or gender questioning.
+Retreat facilitators include transgender and nonbinary community members, as well as campus LGBTQ+ resource professionals.
+We encourage you to apply for T-Camp if:

 - You wish to explore your own gender identity/expression and engage in dialogue with others